Eskil Edh

-Eskil Edh (born 4 August 2002) is a Norwegian football midfielder who plays for Lillestrøm SK.
+Eskil Edh (born 4 August 2002) is a Norwegian footballer who plays as a defender for AIK.

+Career

 He played youth football for Lillestrøm SK, except for the year 2017 in which he was with Skjetten SK.
 He made his senior debut for Lillestrøm in September 2020 against Kongsvinger.
 He officially signed a contract and became a part of the senior squad in November 2020.
 He made his Eliteserien debut in May 2021 against Viking.
 In the same year he made his debut as a Norway youth international.
+On 15 March 2024 Edh transferred to Allsvenskan side AIK signing a four-year long deal.